 Students selecting the Physical Sciences concentration will gain specialized knowledge and skills pertaining to environmental chemistry and chemical analysis.
 They will be employable as environmental scientists, technicians, and chemists.
 Students also will be prepared to continue their education in graduate school.

 Choose four of the following courses (lecture and lab combination counts as one course):

-CHEM 305 and 307 Organic Chemistry I (lecture + lab)/4 credits
+CHEM 211 Organic Chemistry I Lecture/3 credits

-CHEM 306 and 308 Organic Chemistry II (lecture + lab)/4 credits
+CHEM 212 Organic Chemistry II Lecture/3 credits